best respirator for resin cover

 You may be wondering a very common question: Do you need a respirator for resin?
 The answer is yes.
 A respirator is a must-have when working with epoxy for one simple reason – your health.

 Inhaling these fumes can lead to respiratory irritation, headaches, and in some cases, more serious health issues.
+Inhaling glitter is also very bad for your lungs.
+And when people use resin, they are also sometimes using a lot of glitter too.

-Best Resin Respirator To Use
+Resin Respirator Mask I Use

-Full Face Resin Mask
+Parcil Safety Full Face Resin Mask

 best respirator for resin

 The PD100 is not only reusable, with replaceable filters for cost-effectiveness, but also has a durable construction, making it a long-lasting investment for health-conscious crafters.
+I’ve had mine for about 4 years.

 The best mask for resin